endoli/understory/README.md

   - Not a layout engine.
   - Upstream code (your layout system) decides sizes and positions and then updates this tree.

+- `understory_focus`
+  - Focus navigation primitives: navigation intents, per‑node focus properties, and a spatial view of focusable candidates.
+  - Provides pluggable policies for directional and ordered navigation, and an optional adapter for integrating with `understory_box_tree`.
+  - Designed to be independent of any particular widget toolkit or event system.

 - `understory_precise_hit`
   - Geometry‑level, narrow‑phase hit testing for shapes in local 2D coordinates, built on `kurbo`.
   - Provides a small `PreciseHitTest` trait with `HitParams`/`HitScore` helpers and default impls for `Rect`, `Circle`, `RoundedRect`, and fill‑only `BezPath`.